-The primary focus of the new regulation out of Brussels concerns the rights of the individual.
-That means that it’s the right of the consumer to be protected, to opt in or opt out, and even to explicitly ask data controllers and processors to forget about them.
+The primary focus of the new regulation from Brussels concerns the rights of the individual.
+That means it’s the right of the consumer to be protected, to opt in or opt out, and even to explicitly ask data controllers and processors to forget about them.

 The Impact of Consent

 In order for outbound marketers to comply with the regulations, it is reasonable to assume that the costs of gathering this consent are going to significantly increase.
-It is also difficult to envisage such a tough consent process that does not rely on some form of inbound marketing in the first place.
+It is also difficult to envisage such a tough consent process that does not rely on some form of inbound marketing in the first place to acquire that data.

 Why GDPR Impacts ALL Marketing

-Where there is a will there is a way, so we don’t expect outbound marketing to disappear overnight.
+Where there is a will, there is a way.
+So, we don’t expect outbound marketing to disappear overnight.
 While we believe in inbound, it would be silly to rule out outbound marketing tactics altogether.

 As long as direct marketers change their philosophy and find effective ways to comply with the new regulation, outbound can still exist.
 However, for proponents of inbound marketing, like ourselves, we view GDPR as an opportunity and not a restriction.